 The days on this tour have been carefully programmed and on a number of days the program is scheduled to finish mid/late afternoon to allow free time for individual exploration.
 Most evenings have been deliberately left free to allow participants to avail themselves of endless dining opportunities and sample the many performing arts options found in Los Angeles and New York.
 The New York program has been designed to allow for flexibility so important temporary exhibitions can be included in the program.
 The daily activities described in this itinerary may be rotated and/or modified in order to accommodate changes in museum opening hours, flight schedules etc. The tour includes breakfast daily, lunches and and evening meals, indicated in the itinerary where: B=breakfast, L=lunch and D = evening meal.
 All entrance fees on the official program are included in the tour price.

 Day 1: Wednesday 8 April, Arrive Los Angeles

 The tour begins in Los Angeles.
 Those arriving on the ASA ‘designated’ flight will be transferred to the Omni Los Angeles Hotel California Plaza.

-After some time at leisure to check-in, rest and relax, we gather for a welcome meeting and then take a short orientation walk in the vicinity of the hotel located atop historic Bunker Hill in the heart of downtown Los Angeles.
+After time at leisure to check-in, rest and relax, we gather for a welcome meeting and then take a short orientation walk in the vicinity of the hotel in the heart of downtown Los Angeles.
 Nearby landmarks include the Museum of Contemporary Art (MOCA), the Broad Art Museum, and the Cathedral of Our Lady of the Angels, designed by award-winning Spanish architect Rafael Moneo.
 (Overnight Los Angeles)